 The introductory or general chemistry experience plays a vital role in educating all students.
 The introductory courses provide a common background for students with a wide range of high school experiences, and allow a period for consolidation of chemical concepts, as well as mathematical and laboratory skills.
 For students pursuing a chemistry major, the introductory chemistry courses provide preparation for the foundation course work, ensuring that students know basic chemical concepts such as stoichiometry, states of matter, atomic structure, molecular structure and bonding, thermodynamics, equilibria, and kinetics.
-Students also need to be competent in basic laboratory skills such as safe practices, keeping a notebook, use of electronic balances and volumetric glassware, preparation of solutions, chemical measurements using pH etc.
+Students also need to be competent in basic laboratory skills such as good laboratory practices, maintaining and recording data in a notebook, use of electronic balances and volumetric glasswares, preparation of solutions, chemical measurements etc.

-CHY103: Mathematics for Chemistry-I (4 credits: 3 Lectures + 1 Tutorial + 0 Lab) Monsoon
+CHY103: MATHEMATICS FOR CHEMISTRY-I (4 CREDITS: 3 LECTURES + 1 TUTORIAL) MONSOON